Have you ever had difficulty talking about a money situation with your friends, family, colleagues, or significant other?

-“For sure, I thought you’d be living at least on Fifth Avenue, why aren’t you?”
+“For sure, I thought you’d be living at least on Fifth Avenue.
+Why aren’t you?”
 Same apartment as above and from my mother’s best friend.
-She came to our home after my mom’s funeral.
-She thought my apartment did not convey the image of success she expected.
+She came to our home after my mom’s funeral, and she thought my apartment did not convey the image of success she expected.

 “Why do you work so hard if you are not going to spend what you earn?”
-My boss, also my mentor, spoke to me with concern after he gave me a promotion (to managing director) and a sizable bonus.
+My boss, my mentor, spoke to me with concern after he gave me a promotion (to managing director) and a sizable bonus.
 I had a look of worry rather than glee, and he was disappointed.
-I explained that the higher the compensation the more that would be expected of me.
+I explained that the higher the compensation, the more my boss and the firm would expect of me.
 I had been previously viewed as an underdog and wanted to remain so.
 He lectured me on my lack of a second home, not taking vacations, and driving a sh***y car.

-Regarding my work ethic, that is working too hard or buying something I could afford was a different topic.
-My boss was somewhat right, but I loved my job.
+Regarding my work ethic, working too hard or buying something I could afford was a different topic.
+My boss was somewhat correct, but I loved my job.
 Longevity on Wall Street is relatively short, akin to being an athlete.
 I guess it was my cautious nature to save and invest.

-An NBER study found parents’ attitudes toward debt can significantly influence children about their approach to spending and borrowing money.
-As an adult, they tend to adopt conservative views towards debt.
-Tendencies go the other way as well.
+An NBER study found that parents’ attitudes toward debt can significantly influence children’s approach to spending and borrowing money.
+As an adult, they tend to adopt conservative views towards debt, and tendencies go the other way.
 If your family tends to be splurgers, there is a good chance you will be one too.
 We can always learn better financial habits to counter inclinations towards overspending and higher debt accumulation.
 It may take effort and more conscious behavior to change, but it is doable.
-Parents should talk to kids about money.
+Parents should talk to kids about money and investing.

 Frugality means being more conscious of your spending and getting what you most value.
 It should not mean obsessing over every dollar to the point of not being able to enjoy your life and be happy.
 Keep the right balance in your life that you can maintain.
 Yes, money can buy happiness if spent the right way.

 Friends or coworkers may ask you to contribute to their charities at work or on social media.
 It may be small amounts or to a worthwhile charity.
 However, sometimes there are too many people asking for support at the same time.
 You may have several charities on your list.
-Just let others know that you appreciate that they are asking but you are giving money to your charities.
+Just let others know that you appreciate that they ask, but you give money to your charities.

 Don’t feel pressured into giving to others unless you ask them to support yours.
 If you don’t want to give to others, tell them you have your list.
 In an Awkward Money Moments survey by CouponCabin.com, 34% of people felt pressured to donate to a charity on behalf of a coworker, family member, or friend, making them very uncomfortable.

-We experience awkwardness when dealing with common money situations.
-Talking about money is a sensitive topic but frequently arises with our friends, families, coworkers, and bosses.
+We experience awkwardness when dealing with everyday money situations.
+Talking about money is a sensitive topic but frequently arises with friends, families, coworkers, and bosses.
 Be open, direct, and honest when you can with others.
-Learn to say no when people ask for money if you aren’t able to make loans or give to charities.
+Learn to say no when people ask for money if you cannot make loans or give to charities.

 Thank you for reading!
-Please visit for other articles of interest.
+Please visit The Cents of Money for more articles of interest.